Ispi16/MicroservicesApp_Kubernetes_AWS/README.md

 docker stack deploy --compose-file docker-stack.yml vote
 ```

-Use the remove script here to clean all the stuff
+Use the remove script here to clean all the stuff and relaunch the app

 Run the app in Kubernetes
 -------------------------